× Promo

 Have you ever opened Instagram and seen a message saying, “We suspect automated behavior on your account”?
 It’s nothing to freak out about—it happens to a lot of people.
-Instagram uses systems to catch unusual activity, like if you’re liking, following, or commenting a lot really fast.
+Instagram uses systems to detect unusual activity, such as liking, following, or commenting at an unusually high rate.
 When that happens, they might think a bot is controlling your account.
-This is a sign of Instagram automated behavior.
+This is a sign of Instagram’s automated behaviour.

 It really depends on what the bot does.